swookiee/swookiee.github.io/README.md

 The following steps are important to let swookiee deliver you swagger api documentation:

 1. Make sure you have the `maven-swagger-plugin` configured properly and you are able to see generated swagger json files?
 Also make sure that the `<basePath>/services</basePath>` is set according to your configuration.
 Otherwise you won’t be able to test you API.
 2. Is the generated json part of your bundle/artefact/`.jar`?
+Is the folder accessable from within the Bundle?
+Set the  the `Bundle-Classpath` to include the documentation folder.
 3. Add the `X-Swagger-Documentation` header in you `MANIFEST.MF` or your `maven-bundle-plugin` configuration to point to the documentation folder inside the `jar`, such as: `X-Swagger-Documentation: /swagger`.
-Additionally change the `Bundle-Classpath` to include the given folder.

 After installing the bundle you will find the `swagger-ui` under `http://localhost:8080/apidocs/api`.
 Click on the small swookiee icon to see your documentation and test your API.